Civil War Roundtable Of New Hampshire

 How does Civil War Roundtable Of New Hampshire spend its money?

 Civil War Roundtable Of New Hampshire directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Civil War Roundtable Of New Hampshire tax-deductible?